 # RPC copy-many-to-one

-RPC input contains:
+RPC input contains the following:

-• type of operation - 'merge' or 'replace',
+• type of operation: merge or replace

 RPC copy-many-to-one